Focus on you

 Can change contributions during the plan year

 Enrollment elections for commuter accounts must be made on the Via Benefits mobile app.
-No “annual enrollment” exists for commuter accounts, and you can start payroll contributions anytime throughout the year (enroll by the 20th of the month to fund the next month’s contributions).
-Payroll deduction for the cost of the pass and administrative costs is deducted the second paycheck of each month, even when three paychecks occur in a month.
+No annual enrollment exists for commuter accounts, and you can start payroll contributions anytime throughout the year (enroll by the 20th of the month to fund the next month’s contributions).
+Payroll deduction for the cost of the pass and administrative costs are deducted the second paycheck of each month, even when three paychecks occur in a month.

 How to enroll